-During the course of normal operations, the Board engages in transactions between funds.
+During normal operations, the Board engages in transactions between funds.
 These transactions are reflected as operating transfers or as interfund receivables and payables.
 Management's intent to reimburse a fund determines whether or not the interfund transaction is recorded as a transfer or a receivable.